sailorlee97/sailorlee97/README.md

 - 💬 Program & Research: **malicious traffic identification project**

-* **Background**: A core, high-level, and confidential sub-topic of a major national-level subject, based on domestically developed NP and AI chips, a set of malicious traffic identification and detection systems have been developed.
+ * **Background**: Based on domestically developed NP and AI chips, a set of malicious traffic identification and detection systems have been developed.

   -  Using DPI technology to identify the traffic collected on the chip, you can locate the malicious traffic, and then extract the features of the unidentified traffic;